 We’ll be honest to admit that outsourcing is neither the holy grail of doing business today nor it is the panacea to all your business woes.

-Let’s begin.
-The first step is to identify your primary business reasons at the onset of outsourcing.
-Your reasons must be clear and practical because you will need to place those when you prepare your service requirements before signing an outsourcing contract.
+The first step is to clearly identify your primary reasons for considering outsourcing.
+This rationale must be both clear and pragmatic, as it will form the basis of your service requirements in any future outsourcing contract.

 - To focus on core services